 Typically, we invite organizations to share our space if (a) They are a nonprofit organization, at any stage of development; (b) They are hosting an event for the good of the community; or, (c) Their event furthers our mission of providing quality educational opportunities to everyone regardless of financial ability.
-Just a few examples of events we commonly hold in our space include community meetings, job fairs, private training, and workshops.
+Just a few examples of events we commonly hold in our space include community meetings, job fairs, training, and workshops.
 We do not provide space for activities if (a) The purpose of the event is to create a product to be sold for profit; (b) It is a private event hosted by a private individual (birthday party, graduation party, etc.); or, (c) The event is sponsored by a for-profit organization and doesn't meet any of the conditions listed above.

-To reserve a space, Read our Facilities Use Guidelines and complete the Facility Use Form.
-We will process your request within two days and let you know whether or not we will be able to accommodate you.
+To reserve a space, read our Facilities Use Guidelines and complete the Facility Use Form.
+We will process your request within two business days and let you know whether or not we will be able to accommodate you.
 If your event needs to begin earlier than our opening time or continues later than our closing time, we may be able to accommodate you.
 Your inquiry should also include any questions you have about whether your event meets our usage guidelines.
 The facility was built in 1991 with natural lighting and energy conservation in mind.
 As a part of our Sustainability Initiative, we recycle two to three times as much as we throw away.
 We encourage our visitors to be mindful of our sustainability guidelines:

 **Your request to reserve event space is not approved unless we receive your submitted form and verify your reservation.

-The Thomas Dunn Learning Center (TDLC) is an award-winning ADA-accessible facility located on the southeast corner of beautiful Marquette Park, in the Dutchtown neighborhood of St. Louis.
+Thomas Dunn Learning Center is an award-winning ADA-accessible facility located on the southeast corner of beautiful Marquette Park, in the Dutchtown neighborhood of St. Louis.
 Our building has two general classrooms, a computer lab, a library, an art lab, a training/demo kitchen, and a small auditorium.(Architectural Layout)